 Day 34-36 – Kamloops

-Often a transition or an “in between” destination, Kamloops is a mecca of outdoor activities waiting to exploited!
-We spent three action packed days in Kamloops where we rode a Nui for the first time, got lost in an escape room, took my son zip lining for the first time, came face to face with rescued animals including 2 grizzly bears, and also learned about local mountain biking, hikes, and even a theatrical train to explore!
-Needless To say Kamloops is a destination not just a pit stop!
+Often a transition or an “in-between” destination, Kamloops is a mecca of outdoor activities waiting to be explored!
+We spent three action-packed days in Kamloops where we rode a Nui for the first time, got lost in an escape room, took my son zip lining for the first time, came face to face with rescued animals including 2 grizzly bears, and also learned about local mountain biking, hikes, and even a theatrical train to explore!
+Needless to say, Kamloops is a destination not just a pit stop for BC road trips!

 Recommended Adventures – Everything!

 With so many adventures to recommend we can’t choose one!
-Whether you’re looking to take the whole family on one big SUP, or try zip lining with Treetop Flyers, or spend the afternoon at the BC Wildlife Park, choose the adventure that’s right for your family (or stay a couple extra days and do them all!)
+Whether you’re looking to take the whole family on one big SUP, try zip lining with Treetop Flyers, or spend the afternoon at the BC Wildlife Park, choose the adventure that’s right for your family (or stay a couple of extra days and do them all!).

 Day 37-39 – Sun Peaks

-A European village tucked into the mountainside, we felt right home at Sun Peaks.
-From my daughter learning how to do her first drops on a mountain bike, to seeing my son get thrown 20 feet in the air in the kids zone, to alpine hiking and voyager canoeing, Sun Peaks is the perfect place for an outdoor family to explore.
+A European village tucked into the mountainside, we felt right at home at Sun Peaks.
+From my daughter learning how to do her first drops on a mountain bike, to seeing my son get thrown 20 feet in the air in the kid’s zone, to alpine hiking and voyager canoeing, Sun Peaks is the perfect place for an outdoor family to explore during BC road trips!

 Recommended Adventure – Mountain Biking Lessons!